maplibre/martin/README.md

 ## Command-line Interface

-You can configure Martin using command-line interface
+You can configure martin using command-line interface

 ```shell
 Usage: